-“Sooner or later, Wall Street will accept that Elon Musk is the real deal” That’s what I wrote over a decade ago to readers of my first research service ever when I was pounding the table to buy Tesla.
-That was back when the stock was trading at a little over $2.
+“Sooner or later, Wall Street will accept that Elon Musk is the real deal.”
+That’s what I wrote over a decade ago to readers of my first research service ever when I was pounding the table to buy Tesla.
+That was back when the stock was trading at a little over $2, split adjusted.
 Today – it’s trading over $400!
 It’s safe to say that Wall Street now takes Elon Musk seriously.

 But something strange has happened over the past few months....